morrisanimalfoundation/grGWAS/README.md

     tail -n+2 AxiomGT1.mismatching7.diff | awk '{print $2,$3}' | sort | uniq -c | sort -k1,1nr > AxiomGT1.mismatching7.diff.samples
     ```

-    It seems that two samples show exceptional higher rate of mismatching (S007258 and S019740 have 11676 and 11440 mistmatches respectively.
+    It seems that two samples show exceptional higher rate of mismatching (`GRLS S007258` and `GRLS S019740` have 11676 and 11440 mistmatches respectively.
 The latter sample is the only sample that was predicted to be female on Array A and male on array B according to the genotyping analysis notes).
 This likely indicates that these samples had something wrong.
 According to the the genotyping analysis notes, swapping the 2 samples on array B did not fix the issue.
 Therefore, we will exclude both samples from further analysis during the merging step.

 2.  **Variants having the same position:** The mismatching analysis reveals 1463 markrs that has the same position on bith arrays but with different SNP IDs.
 Futher digging in the array annotation showed that most of these markers are idententical with minor differences in the flanking sequences.
 To avoid genotyping errors, we will exclude these SNPs from array B.